 Michigan Uniform Securities Act Small Business Capital Formation Options and Requirements This is a one page piece from the Michigan Corp and Securities Bureau showing the capital raising options & requirements for small businesses.

-National Cooperative Bank National Cooperative Bank (NCB) provides comprehensive banking services to cooperatives and other member-owned organizations throughout the country, placing special emphasis on serving the needs of communities that are economically challenged.
+National Cooperative Bank National Cooperative Bank (NCB) provides comprehensive banking services to cooperatives and other member-owned organizations throughout the country.
 NCB’s customers are cooperatives, such as grocery wholesaler co-ops, purchasing co-ops or housing co-ops.
 By dramatically leveraging our appropriation from Congress, NCB has succeeded in growing the original $184 million capitalization to more than $4 billion in specialized lending, investments, and technical assistance to underserved communities across the country.

-Rainbow Cooperative Grocery Coop Grants Established in 1975, Rainbow Grocery coop is a Bay Area worker-owned cooperative offering organic and locally sourced products with a workforce of over 220 people.
+Rainbow Cooperative Grocery Cooperative Grant Program Established in 1975, Rainbow Grocery Co-op is a Bay Area worker-owned cooperative offering organic and locally sourced products with a workforce of over 220 people.
 Rainbow Grocery's Cooperative Grant Program aims to foster the growth of existing or start-up worker-owned cooperatives and collectives.
-Rainbow is particularly invested in funding cooperatives that are striving to: function democratically and non-hierarchically at all levels of their business/organization or build a cooperative in a community underserved by their type of businesses or by cooperative structures in general.
+Rainbow is particularly invested in funding cooperatives that are striving to function democratically and operate non-hierarchically at all levels of their business/organization.

-Valley Interco-operative Loan Fund Based in Western Massachusetts.
-It is a membership organization of 11 worker cooperative located in Connecticut, Massachusetts and Vermont.
-The organization provides technical and organizational assistance to members.
-They also provide marketing support and financial assistance to members.
+Valley Alliance of Worker Co-operatives Based in Western Massachusetts, this organization provides technical and organizational assistance to worker cooperative members in Connecticut, Massachusetts and Vermont.
 One of their objectives is to educate the public about how cooperatives can create jobs in the community.
-They are dedicating to promoting the growth of a cooperative economy in western MA and southern VT.
 Their website includes educational information for their members and for others interested in developing new co-ops.
-This website includes access to Erbin Crowell’s master’s paper which was cited as a useful resource in the survey for those who are interested in promoting co-op led development.

 1worker1vote.org and Mondragon International North America (MINA) are building a national network of unionized worker-owned cooperative businesses to overcome opportunity, mobility, and income inequality.
 Union co-ops are based on the Mondragon principles dedicated to growing equal share equity for workers, fomenting solidarity, and building local living economies.
 Union co-ops operating under the Mondragon principles make sure no worker community – organized, unorganized, or alternative – is left behind.